delete-files-and-directories-linux

 In the example above the beginning of the name of the directories was the same.

-Let’s see another example of wildcard when the last part of the name of the directories is the same:
+Let’s see another example of a wildcard when the last part of the name of the directories is the same:

 mkdir test1_dir test2_dir test3_dir